kubernetes-study-guide/Kubernetes-Study-Guide/Section-03/01_replicasets/transcript.md

 In Kubernetes, you can create Kubernetes objects whose job is to inturn create other kubernetes objects.
 These types of objects are referred to as controller objects.

 In this video we're going to demo replicasets.
 Replicasets is a controller object and it's job is to create a set of pods with identical specs.

+Now you might be wondering why would you want to have group of identical pods in the first place, there's 2 main reasons. loadbalancing and failover.

 Here's an example of a replicaset.